bberildundar/Library-Project-Year2-Term1/README.md

 This application is designed to manage a library's collection of items and members.
 Users of the application will be able to lend and receive items, as well as manage the collection and members.

-## Purpose
-The purpose of this project was to practice and reinforce the knowledge of Java fundamentals learned in the course.

 ## Features
-The Library Management System includes the features to:

 - Lend and receive items
 - Manage the collection of items